brianzinn/react-babylonjs/README.md

 `react-babylonjs` lets you build your scene and components using a familiar declarative syntax with the benefits of reusable components and hooks.
 The Babylon.js API is mostly covered thanks to code generation, but also custom props allow you to declaratively add shadows, physics, attach 2D/3D UI to meshes, 3D models, etc.

 Fully supports hooks.
 Full support for TypeScript with auto-completion on elements and compile time checks.
-Context API provides access to Scene/Engine/Canvas without prop drilling.
+Context API and hooks provide easy access to Scene/Engine/Canvas.

 [![NPM version](http://img.shields.io/npm/v/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)
 [![NPM downloads](http://img.shields.io/npm/dm/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)